VERITAS: Verifying the Performance of AI-native Transceiver Actions in Base-Stations: Introduction

-\textbf{Contributions.} Our contributions are as follows: \begin{itemize} \item We propose VERITAS as a framework for verifying the performance of an AI-native receiver, to ensure its maintained superior decoding performance compared to traditional receiver (Section~\ref{sec:method-system}). \item To demonstrate VERITAS works for generic AI-native receivers, we choose a widely used NN-based 5G receiver called DeepRx~\cite{deeprx} as our AI-native receiver (Section~\ref{sec:prelim-deeprx}), which is designed to give lower BER compared to the traditional receiver (TradRx).
-We extensively analyze DeepRx performance for different training and test set configurations, and determine configurations where DeepRx yields higher BER compared to TradRx (Section~\ref{sec:prelim-drop}). \item We propose an environment change detector called Monitor to identify any potential changes in one of the wireless channel properties of channel profile, transmitter speed, and delay spread.
-We design the Monitor as a NN-based out-of-distribution (OOD) detector, that extracts features out of received pilots, and uses a novel OOD detection algorithm based on K-nearest neighbor (KNN) for detecting environment changes (Section~\ref{sec:method-monitor}). \item We propose an analytical method based on histogram binning to compare the output bit probabilities of the AI-native receiver against those of TradRx as reference.
+\textbf{Contributions.} Our contributions are as follows: \begin{itemize} \item We propose VERITAS as a framework for verifying the performance of an AI-native receiver, to ensure its maintained superior decoding performance compared to traditional receiver (Section~\ref{sec:method-system}). \item To demonstrate VERITAS works for generic AI-native receivers, we choose a widely used NN-based 5G receiver called DeepRx~\cite{deeprx} as our AI-native receiver (Section~\ref{sec:prelim-pipelines}), which is designed to give lower BER compared to TradRx.
+We extensively analyze DeepRx performance for different training and test set configurations, and determine configurations where DeepRx yields higher BER compared to TradRx (Section~\ref{sec:prelim-drop}). \item We propose a wireless channel change detector called Monitor designed as a custom NN cascaded with a novel out-of-distribution (OOD) algorithm based on K-nearest neighbor (KNN)~\cite{knn}.
+The Monitor processes received 5G pilots and identifies any potential changes in the channel profile, transmitter speed, and delay spread.
+(Section~\ref{sec:method-monitor}). \item We propose an analytical method based on histogram binning to compare the output bit probabilities of the AI-native receiver against those of TradRx as reference.
 The proposed Performance Comparator compares output bit probabilities at the deployment phase and without having the true bit labels.
-This comparison determines if the AI-native receiver is underperforming with respect to the reference which initiates a retraining process (Section~\ref{sec:method-comparator}). \item We pledge to publicly release our code for VERITAS including pipelines for the Monitor and the Performance Comparator, upon the acceptance of this paper. \end{itemize}
+This comparison determines if the AI-native receiver is underperforming with respect to the reference, which initiates a retraining process (Section~\ref{sec:method-comparator}). \item We pledge to publicly release our code~\cite{veritas-repo} for VERITAS including pipelines for the Monitor and the Performance Comparator, upon the acceptance of this paper. \end{itemize}